roman-milk/roman-milk.github.io/a-shed-summer-and-scarborough.md

  My erection had been huge and demanding when I woke, and without being fully awake or truly aware of what I did, I opened my bedroom door and walked along the landing.
 Even as I entered Mum's bedroom my fingers were at my trousers.

  "Carolyn," I sighed, massaging my hard-on with my fist as I stood by the side of the bed.
 "Come here," I groaned.
 Wake up.
 I want you."
-Report_Story #4